Skip to main content

 P_hyd = rho g Q H

-where rho is density (kg/m^3), g is 9.81 m/s^2, Q is volumetric flow (m^3/s) and H is the pump head (m of the fluid pumped).
+where rho is density (kg/m^3), g is the standard gravity 9.80665 m/s^2, Q is volumetric flow (m^3/s) and H is the pump head (m of the fluid pumped).
 Dividing by efficiencies steps out to the shaft and then the electrical input:

 P_shaft = P_hyd / eta_pump